 In Europe the atheists and secularists have been opposing the power of the church for centuries, letting the humanistic principles take precedence.
 There’s still plenty of religious protectionism that goes on – a refusal to give up the reigns of power, as diminished as they are.
-Why the heck to Bishops get seats in the UK House of Lords – and why is there even such an unelected house still?
+Why the heck do Bishops get seats in the UK House of Lords – and why is there even such an unelected house still?

-But I’ve seen, and heard much more, of the stranglehold religion has in some parts of the US, where the mark of a good plumber is whether he’s a good Christian or not.
+But I’ve seen and heard much more of the stranglehold religion has in some parts of the US, where the mark of a good plumber is whether he’s a good Christian or not.
 “In God We Trust” – indeed they do.

-And so the religious, realising that atheists tend not to be impressed by the special pleading for the religion, that atheists aren’t taken in by the piety, the hurt feelings, what are the religious to do?
+But, realising that atheists tend not to be impressed by the special pleading for the religion, that atheists aren’t taken in by the piety, the hurt feelings, what are the religious to do?
 Compare their religion to atheism?
 They can’t.
 They are not comparable.

-You can’t really compare Atheism with your religion.
+So, religious friends, you can’t really compare Atheism with your religion.